Python API¶

 Efficient log file searcher with pagination support.

-Features: - Memory-efficient line-by-line reading - Free-text search (case-insensitive) - Severity level filtering - Pagination support - Context lines (lines before/after match) - Regex search mode (optional)
+Features: - Memory-efficient line-by-line streaming (never loads the whole file) - Free-text search (case-insensitive) - Severity level filtering - Pagination support - Context lines (lines before/after match) - Regex search mode (optional)

 __init__(logger=None)